phillipecardenuto/upm/README.md

 | Body Imaging     |   600  |   379  |  0.833  |  0.828  |  0.859  |    0.814    |
 | Flow Cytometry   |   600  |   249  |  0.948  |  0.976  |  0.973  |    0.953    |

-The [README](panel-extractor/README.md) file from panel-extractor provides instructions to reproduce our results.
+The [Panel Extractor README](panel-extractor/README.md) provides instructions to reproduce our results and to download our the dataset.

 ##### AUTHORS